StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 	* ASillyNeko's Extended Attrition
 	* Aphelion's Instant Takeoff Evac
 	* Aphelion's Item Descriptions
-	This is basically one giant modpack for R1Delta
+	These come included because, taken seperately, they cause scripting conflicts with FO.
+They've been integrated, meaning this also serves as one giant modpack for R1Delta.

 ///// HOW DO THE NPC PILOTS WORK? /////
 	Currently, they are just re-skined grunts.
 	They have maxxed accuracy, increased movement speed, and can use any Pilot primary.
-	They have a chance to spawn along grunts in drop pods (à la Battle of Demeter) Since they're just grunt model-swaps, they will only grant 1 point when killed in Attrition.
+They have a chance to spawn along grunts in drop pods (à la Battle of Demeter).
+Since they're just grunt model-swaps, they will only grant 1 point when killed in Attrition.
 They have the same health as a human player (200) but are nowhere near as intelligent.
 Grunts also only have male voice lines, so only male Pilot models are used.
 	I'm hoping to *eventully* get some to spawn in the dropship with you for the intro.
-	Wall-running seems to be almost impossible to implement.
+Wall-running seems to be almost impossible to implement. ...Almost.
-	...Almost.
 Maybe someday.

 ///// HOW DOES THE EVAC WORK? /////